stackitcloud/cloud-provider-stackit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug in the cloud-provider-stackit
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ## Description

-*Please add a clear and concise description of what the bug is.*
+_Please add a clear and concise description of what the bug is._

 ## Steps to reproduce

-*Please provide us with the steps to reproduce the behavior.*
+_Please provide us with the steps to reproduce the behavior._

 1. Run ...
 2. ...

 ## Actual behavior

-*Please describe the current behavior of the cloud-provider-stackit.
-Don't forget to add detailed information like error messages.*
+_Please describe the current behavior of the cloud-provider-stackit.
+Don't forget to add detailed information like error messages._

 ## Expected behavior

-*Please describe the behavior which you would expect from the cloud-provider-stackit in that case.*
+_Please describe the behavior which you would expect from the cloud-provider-stackit in that case._

 ## Environment

 - Kubernetes version:
 - Version of the cloud-provider-stackit:

 **Additional information**

-*Feel free to add any additional information here.*
+_Feel free to add any additional information here._